matthew8541/PumpedUp/README.md

 # PumpedUp
 ## Introduction
 PumpedUp is a workout-buddies mobile app built by React Native/Expo.
-Users are able to set up the pairing preference and the profile page so as to match the idea workout partners and vice versa.
-An pairing algorithm was developed to optimized the matching according to a user survey.
+Users are able to set up the pairing preference and the profile page so as to match the ideal workout partners and vice versa.
+An pairing algorithm was developed to optimized the matching according to a data-driven user survey.

 ## 💻 Install